-- Maintain open communication lines with SME's member and industry relations managers and membership consultants
+- Maintain open communication lines with SME's member relations managers and membership consultants.

 - In the absence of the chair, carry out the responsibilities of the chair until he/she returns to duty.
 These duties include, but are not limited to:

-- Visit the Volunteer Leaders' Toolkit, where you'll find helpful tools and "must-know" information
+- Visit the Volunteer Leader Toolkit, where you'll find helpful tools and "must-know" information.

 The strategic planning process is more than just putting goals down on a piece of paper.
 It serves as a guide for positive and constructive dialog between chapter officials and chapter members.
 This dialog may be just as important as the long-range plans the process generates.